hbctraining/In-depth-NGS-Data-Analysis-Course/sessionII/lessons/04c_introR-functions-and-arguments.md

 * Identify R-specific sources of help to get more information about functions.
 * Demonstrate how to install external packages to extend R’s functionality.
 * Identify different R-specific and external sources of help to (1) troubleshoot errors and (2) get more information about functions and packages.
-* Export data tables and plots for use outside of the R environment.

 ## Functions and their arguments